JessaMaria/Potatos/potato/README.md

 ### A Plant Archive of Resistance: the Edinburgh Potato

-the current struggle Paragraph
+Along with the collection of seed samples, research across the globe to find a blight-resistant gene through networks similar to the IPC has been ongoing in Peru, Chile, Mexico, the Philippines, Lithuania, and sub-Saharan Africa.[^59] And another research effort in the fight against the potato’s late blight is being conducted in Edinburgh, Scotland.
+Due to the "understandable interest in the Edinburgh potato given its proven resistance to late blight over many years," a collaboration between the James Hutton Institute, the Royal Botanic Garden Edinburgh and SASA, have "recreated the Edinburgh potato (Solanum × edinense) by controlled crossing of the cultivated potato with the wild species Solanum demissum found naturally in Mexico.[^60]

 <param ve-image
        src="wc:Ареал_Solanum_tuberosum_GBIF.jpg"
-       caption="Distribution of the *Solanum Tuberosum*.">
+       caption="Distribution of the *Solanum Tuberosum.* Source: Global Biodiversity Information Facility.">

-Such crossings can be applied to what Carmen Lamas has called the "Latinx return" or "Latin American return," which charts "an endless circuit of arrivals and departures" across existing divides.
-In her book, The Latino Continuum and the Nineteenth-Century Americas, Lamas explains how, when studying or recovering the lives and experiences of Latinx people, "we find markers—geographic, political, affective, aesthetic, and imaginative—that speak to the comings and goings of Latin Americans to the U.S. and back again to their home countries… They all speak of what I call the Latinx return, an endless circuit of arrivals and departures."[^3] Lamas reminds us that the crossing of the divide does not only have to involve an actual person returning, but also in the circulation of the translated works Latin American authors have published within the United States and Latin America, and more.
+Such "controlled crossings" can be applied to what Carmen Lamas has called the "Latinx return" or "Latin American return," which charts "an endless circuit of arrivals and departures" across existing divides.
+In her book, The Latino Continuum and the Nineteenth-Century Americas, Lamas explains how, when studying or recovering the lives and experiences of Latinx people, "we find markers—geographic, political, affective, aesthetic, and imaginative—that speak to the comings and goings of Latin Americans to the U.S. and back again to their home countries… They all speak of what I call the Latinx return, an endless circuit of arrivals and departures."[^61] Lamas reminds us that the crossing of the divide does not only have to involve an actual person returning, but also in the circulation of the translated works Latin American authors have published within the United States and Latin America, and more.

 <param ve-image
        src="wc:Mexico_topographic_map-blank.svg"